 Our Publishing Model

-We are a hybrid publisher making use of some elements of traditional print publishing, as well as some features of Print on Demand and Ebook platforms.
-Stelliform titles will feature gorgeous cover art and interior design and will be distributed worldwide in multiple formats, including specialty Hardcover, Paperback, and Ebook.
+We are making use of some elements of traditional print publishing as well as some features of Print on Demand and Ebook platforms.
+Stelliform titles will feature professional eye-catching cover art and interior design and will be distributed worldwide in multiple formats, including Paperback, and Ebook.
+Limited edition hardcovers are, we hope, in our future.

 An Environmentally-Conscious Publishing Plan